 Another popular type of fencing is so-called "historical fencing", practiced mostly as re-enactments of

-thinking and even quicker execution.
-At Delta Fencing Center we teach fencing based on most efficient
+thinking, and even quicker execution.
+At Delta Fencing Center we teach fencing based on the current thought

-thought on modern fencing, biomechanics, nutrition science, and sport psychology.
+on sport fencing, training, biomechanics, nutrition science, and sport psychology.

 Not really.
 Sport fencing requires tightly regulated safety equipment, and at Delta Fencing Center we